klaudiosinani/qoa/readme.md

 - Type: `Function`
 - Async: `False`

-Move the cursor to the top-right corner of the console and clear everything below it.
+Move the cursor to the top-left corner of the console and clear everything below it.

 ## Development